amritesh22/LWCEditor/README.md

-# Lightning Web Component Editor
+# Salesforce Lightning Web Component Editor
 Sometimes you are in a hurry or used to edit code in Developer console.
 This lwc component uses tooling api to allow editing of lwc components directly from salesforce.